-The 499 projects in Anatomy, Cancer, Epidemiology (now Public Health Sciences), Microbiology, Neuroscience, Pathology, Pharmacology and Physiology represent the capstone of several degrees offered by the Life Science program.
+The 499 projects in Anatomy, Cancer, Epidemiology (now Public Health Sciences), Microbiology, Neuroscience, Pathology, Pharmacology, Physiology and Reproductive Development represent the capstone of several degrees offered by the Life Science program.
 Projects for 2021-2022 have not yet been updated to our website.
 The information provided on the 499 projects page pertain to the 2020-2021 supervisors and projects.

 The following is the list of the sub-plan Coordinators of the 499 Projects (and their email contacts) as of September 2020:

 - ANAT 499 and REPD 499: Dr. Madhuri Koti